 Heat networks, depending on their fuel source, can help reduce greenhouse gas emissions.
 They can also, in certain circumstances, reduce energy bills to help tackle fuel poverty.
 Heat networks therefore have an important role to play in achieving the ambitions set out in the Heat in Buildings Strategy, including the target to have zero emissions heating in at least one million homes, and the equivalent of 50,000 non-domestic buildings by 2030.

 Heat networks are a tried and tested technology used extensively across Europe.
 Currently heat networks supply only 1.5% of heat in Scotland but are a key strategic technology for reducing emissions from heating our homes and buildings.
 Heat networks are a low regret option as they are agnostic of fuel sources and are capable of being changed over time.

 As part of the Heat Networks (Scotland) Act we have new targets for the amount of heat to be supplied by heat networks.
 These require the combined supply of thermal energy by heat networks to reach 2.6 TWh of output by 2027 and 6 TWh of output by 2030.
 This is 3% and 8% respectively of Scotland’s current heat supply.

 Our ambition is for a heat network sector that:

-- delivers affordable clean heat supporting delivery of emission reduction and fuel poverty targets
+- delivers affordable clean heat supporting the delivery of emission reductions and fuel poverty targets

 - develops local supply chains and attracts new public and private investment